eyob721/alx-low_level_programming/0x02-functions_nested_loops/README.md

     -   a function that computes and returns the absolute value of an integer.
 -   7-print_last_digit
     -   a function that prints and returns the last digit of an integer.
+-   8-24_hours.c
+    -   a function that prints every minute of the day of Jack Bauer starting from 00:00 to 23:59.

 ## Advanced